3liezerSong/3liezerSong/README.md

 - 🔭 I’m currently working on IT support technician.
 - 🌱 I’m currently learning Data analysis and React.
 - ⚡ I'm expert in git, github and gitlab.
-- 💬 Ask me about Computer security and programming.
+- 💬 Ask me about Ask me about OSCP, OSCP, CPHE, CEH, Guatemala, Japan, Australia, China, USA.

 <!-- 👯 I’m looking to collaborate on ... -->
 <!-- 🤔 I’m looking for help with ... -->